Remember the Bible Series, #7

 This verse puzzles many Christians; or more likely, it puzzles those who have read it and tried to understand it.
 Yet it gives us the most important reason to include the Old Testament in our Bible.
 If Christ had come to announce an utterly new covenant of salvation with mankind, our interest in the Old Testament would be merely historical, or contextual.
 It would have no real application to our lives.

 But the New Testament, and the new covenant of Christ, was not given to us in a vacuum.
 To use a nice lawyer term, it “incorporates by reference” the Law of Moses and the words of the prophets.
-In other words, except where Christ changes it, the law of the Old Testament remains in existence.
+In other words, except where Christ changes it, the law of the Old Testament remains in full effect.